Superman/Shazam!: The Return of Black Adam

-Superman/Shazam!: The Return of Black Adam is a 2010 direct-to-video animated superhero short film co-produced and directed by Joaquim Dos Santos and written by Michael Jelenic, about the DC Comics characters Superman and Captain Marvel / Shazam cooperating to battle the powerful villain Black Adam.
+Superman/Shazam!: The Return of Black Adam is an American 2010 direct-to-video animated superhero short film co-produced and directed by Joaquim Dos Santos and written by Michael Jelenic, about the DC Comics characters Superman and Captain Marvel / Shazam cooperating to battle the powerful villain Black Adam.
 George Newbern and Jerry O'Connell reprised their roles from the DC animated series Justice League Unlimited as the two leads.

 Released on November 9, 2010 as the main feature on the compilation DVD DC Showcase Original Shorts Collection, Superman/Shazam!: The Return of Black Adam was the fourth (and to date, longest) of the DC Showcase series, which were also included in extended versions.
 It marked James Garner's last performance before his death in 2014.

 Plot

 In Fawcett City, Billy Batson is an orphaned boy who has recently been kicked out by his foster parents and is living alone in a rundown slum.
 Upon arriving at a local diner to meet up with journalist Clark Kent, who is writing an article about his situation, Billy is attacked by Black Adam, who announces his intention to murder the young boy before the "Wizard" can get to him.
 Clark distracts Adam, allowing Billy to escape while he transforms into Superman.
 Adam chases Billy through the streets, but Superman intervenes and battles him.

 Billy flees into the subway with the help of a homeless man he had unsuccessfully tried to protect from bullies earlier.
 Adam corners Billy on the train tracks, only for the latter to apparently get run over by a train.
 Billy then awakens and discovers he is on an empty subway car that takes him to a gigantic cave.
 There, he meets the wizard Shazam, who informs him that he is the next Chosen One; Shazam explains that Adam used to be his champion 5,000 years ago but turned against the wizard upon deciding that he should rule humanity rather than protect it.
 Banished to the ends of the universe, Adam now seeks vengeance.
 To atone for his mistake of creating Adam, Shazam bestows his powers upon Billy and causes a cave-in, after which he tells Billy to say his name if he needs help.